Configuring A (Mac) Computer For Use As A Media/iTunes Server

 - If the option is there untick 'Automatically download missing album artwork' (because it's not very good/accurate - do this instead)

-- Apple TV tab
+- Apple TV tab (Apple TV version 1 models only)

 - If you have an Apple TV tick 'Look for Apple TVs'